Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | Particulate matter pollution | Tracheal, bronchus, and lung cancer |                 0.34 |             3 | 8930 (5680 to 12400)        | Environmental/ Occupational |
 | Diet low in fruits           | Tracheal, bronchus, and lung cancer |                 0.19 |             3 | 1610 (828 to 2350)          | Behavioural                 |

-Altogether, GBD estimates that 72.5% of Tracheal, Bronchus, and Lung Cancer can be explained by risk factors.
+*Attribution:* Altogether, GBD estimates that 72.5% of Tracheal, Bronchus, and Lung Cancer can be explained by risk factors.
 This signals that we must continue efforts to decrease risk factors such as smoking, which, remains as the dominant single contributor.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>